clockblocker/life-tracker/README.md

 ## Setup

-0. The plugin will drastically alter the default Obsidian behawior.
-It is highly recommended to use it in a splecial Vault.
-The easiest way is to copy [the Valt with onboarding Tutorial](https://github.com/clockblocker/Textfresser_vault)
+0. The plugin will drastically alter the default Obsidian behavior.
+It is highly recommended to use it in a special Vault.
+The easiest way is to copy [the Vault with onboarding Tutorial](https://github.com/clockblocker/Textfresser_vault)

-1. The plugin will be creating a LOT of files (every konjugation of every word will live in it's own file).
-So it is hightly recommendend to make a special folder ("Worter") for all the new files to go to by default.
+1. The plugin will be creating a LOT of files (every conjugation of every word will live in its own file).
+So it is highly recommended to make a special folder ("Worter") for all the new files to go to by default.
-   ![The example of the default folder](img/worter.png) All of the automatically created files go to Worter/{the_first_letter_of_the_word}/{word} bt default
+   ![The example of the default folder](img/worter.png) All of the automatically created files go to Worter/{the_first_letter_of_the_word}/{word} by default

-2. Setup the hotkes for plugin's commands.
+2. Setup the hotkeys for plugin's commands.
 The essential ones are:

-- Generate an dictionary entrie for the word in the title of the file (Generate command)
+- Generate a dictionary entry for the word in the title of the file (Generate command)
 - Add backlinks to the current file in all referenced files (Populate command)

 ## Usage

 1. Go to any German text
 2. Select any German word and enclose it in [[]]
-3. Copy the contex with [[selected_word]]
+3. Copy the context with [[selected_word]]
 4. Go to the [[selected_word]]
 5. Invoke the Generate command
 6. Go to the generated infinitive / normal form of the word